ROCm/amdgpu-docs/docs/gpu-partitioning/mi300x/overview.rst

 - **Memory Allocation:**

   - In NPS1, HBM memory is interleaved across all stacks.
-  - In NPS4, each XCD gets a dedicated memory quadrant (2 HBM stacks) which can be used to interleave its dedicated 24GB.
+  - In NPS4, each XCD gets a dedicated memory quadrant (2 HBM stacks) which can be used to interleave the 24GBs of dedicated memory each XCD is given in this mode.

 - CPX works optimally with memory partitioning (NPS4)